AndrewReaganM/magic/java_vm/README.md

 ```

 ## Set up the UFW and Google Cloud VPC Firewall Rules
 To allow external devices to communicate with the server, we need to create a couple of firewall rules.
-These need to be created in two places: The VM's built in firewall, and in the Google Cloud console under "VPC Network > Firewall rules".
+These need to be created in two places: The VM's built in firewall, and the Google Cloud console under "VPC Network > Firewall rules".

 To allow external access on the VM side, simply open the port with the following command:
 ```bash
 $ sudo ufw allow 8080
 ```

-To allow using GCP, see the documentation (here)[https://cloud.google.com/vpc/docs/using-firewalls], and use the following info:
+To allow using GCP, see the documentation [here](https://cloud.google.com/vpc/docs/using-firewalls), and use the following info, saving the rule after completion:
 ```
 name: <something-descriptive>
 network: default